 Apply: Within 10 days of the posting of the results.
-Exam to be held by: End of Reading Week (see §11)
+Exam to be held by: End of Reading Week (see \$11)

-b.
-Winter Term and Fall/Winter Courses:

-Apply: Within 10 days of the posting of the results.
-Exam to be held by: June 30 (see §11)

-c.
-Spring/Summer Courses:

-Apply: Within 10 days of the posting of the results.

-Exam to be held by: August 31\

-\Exam to be held by October 20 for students taking 13-week classes in Engineering programs.

-d.
-Special Faculty Provisions:

-Faculty of Law: See Note (3) below

-Dentistry and Dental Hygiene: See Note (2) below and consult the Department.
+- b.
+Winter Term and Fall/Winter Courses: Apply: Within 10 days of the posting of the results.
+Exam to be held by: June 30 (see §11) - c.
+Spring/Summer Courses: Apply: Within 10 days of the posting of the results.
+Exam to be held by: August 31 Exam to be held by October 20 for students taking 13-week classes in Engineering programs. - d.
+Special Faculty Provisions: Faculty of Law: See Note (3) below Dentistry and Dental Hygiene: See Note (2) below and consult the Department.
 Medicine: Consult the Faculty Office.

-- (7) Procedures to Apply for a Reexamination: Students who wish to apply for a reexamination should: - ensure that they meet the eligibility criteria for application noted above. - complete an application form (available at the Faculty or Department responsible for the course). - have the application for reexamination approved by the Faculty or Department offering the course. - d. the Dean or delegate of the student's Faculty must also give final approval of the application.
+Pharmacy and Pharmaceutical Sciences: See §143.3.1(2)e. - (7) Procedures to Apply for a Reexamination: Students who wish to apply for a reexamination should: - a. ensure that they meet the eligibility criteria for application noted above. - b. complete an application form (available at the Faculty or Department responsible for the course). - c. have the application for reexamination approved by the Faculty or Department offering the course. - d. the Dean or delegate of the student's Faculty must also give final approval of the application.